-Sichuan peppercorns are a component of the sauce, though I’m listing them as an optional ingredient for you here.
-The flavors of the peppercorns are quite unique, and rather hit or miss with some.
-Give one a try to see if you think you’ll like it.
+Sichuan peppercorns are a component of the sauce, though I'm listing them as an optional ingredient for you here.
+The flavors of the peppercorns are quite unique, and rather hit or miss with some, though I definitely recommend them.

 Homemade is so much better than anything you'll get at the store or in tiny sauce packets.

-Let’s talk about how we make szechuan sauce, shall we?
+Let's talk about how to make szechuan sauce, shall we?

 Szechuan Sauce Ingredients

-- Garlic powder (fresh minced garlic is good, too)
+- Garlic Powder.
+Fresh garlic is good, too.